 There are many reasons why people skip breakfast, from not wanting to eat, being on a diet to losing weight to being too busy to eat breakfast.
-Some people even skip breakfast and just drink coffee, according to the health information site Everyday Health (USA).
+Some people even skip breakfast and only drink coffee, according to the health information site Everyday Health (USA).

 Skipping breakfast can affect the body's circadian rhythm, thereby negatively affecting sleep.

 Another study published in the Journal of Behavioral Nutrition and Physical Activity found similar results.
-The study found that teens who skipped breakfast took longer to fall asleep.
+The study found that teenagers who skipped breakfast took longer to fall asleep.
 If they slept longer or shorter than usual that night, they were more likely to skip breakfast.

 In addition to affecting the body's natural sleep-wake cycle, some experts believe that skipping breakfast not only affects sleep but also negatively impacts other healthy habits.